jayrm/fblo/README.md

 libraries from sources.

-LICENSE
+License
 -------
 See ./LICENSE.txt in the top level directory

-In releases, see ./doc/<package>-license.txt for builds of projects included in each distribution package.
+In releases, see ./doc/{package}-license.txt for builds of projects included in each distribution package.